frequently asked questions

 What other activities are there aside from horseback riding?

-There’s swimming, fishing, cornhole, hiking, the petting zoo and a tree house.
-Our schedule of activities includes one afternoon at the rifle range, a fly-fishing clinic, leatherwork. arts and crafts and a roping clinic.
+There’s swimming, fishing, cornhole, hiking, a petting zoo and a tree house.
+Our weekly schedule of ranch activities includes one afternoon at the rifle range, a fly-fishing clinic, leatherwork, arts and crafts and a roping clinic.

 The ranch has a lot to offer to guests with special interests beyond horses such as bird-watching, arrowhead and fossil hunting, star-gazing, botany and relaxation.